kumbulanit/t-sql/tech company/untitled/Module 4 - Querying Multiple Tables/Lab_Querying_Multiple_Tables_Answers.md

     p.IsActive AS ProjectIsActive
-FROM Employees e WITH (INDEX(IX_Employees_DepartmentID))  -- Hint for index usage INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID INNER JOIN EmployeeProjects ep ON e.EmployeeID = ep.EmployeeID
+FROM Employees e WITH (INDEX(IX_Employees_DepartmentID))  -- Hint for index usage INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID INNER JOIN EmployeeProjects ep ON e.EmployeeID = ep.e.EmployeeID
 INNER JOIN Projects p ON ep.ProjectID = p.ProjectID
 WHERE e.IsActive = 1
   AND p.IsActive IN ('In Progress', 'Completed')  -- More selective filtering